 Special awards include Fire Chief of the Year for Monroe County, Phoenix Award for Life Saving, Special Rescue Award, Firefighter of the Year Monroe County, FL., FEMA’s Outstanding Achievement award for Region IV. and the National Hurricane Conference – Distinguished Service Award.

-Mr. Wagner is a nationally recognized senior public and private sectors executive with more than 40 years’ experience...
+A nationally recognized senior public and private sectors executive with more than 40 years’ experience...

 John Copenhaver is a licensed Georgia attorney since 1979 and holds both the Member of the Business Continuity Institute (MBCI) and Certified Business Continuity Professional (CBCP) professional certifications.
 He was President Clinton’s appointee to the Directorship of FEMA Region IV, its largest regional office, from 1997 to 2001, and has since served in a number of senior executive management roles, including President and CEO of the DRI International.
 He was elected to the Disaster Recovery Institute International Board of Directors in 2001, and then served as their Chair from 2003-2005.
 As well as serving on the Editorial Board of “The Journal of Emergency Management” and formerly “The Journal of Business Continuity and Emergency Management,”.